 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winton is worth considering.

-Winton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Winton does not have a public transit system used by locals to get to and from work.

-The education level of Winton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.32% of adults 25 and older in Winton have a college degree.
+In terms of college education, Winton is nearly on par with the US average for all cities of 21.84%: 19.32% of adults 25 and older in Winton have a bachelor's degree or advanced degree.

 The per capita income in Winton in 2022 was $36,135, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $144,540 for a family of four.
 However, Winton contains both very wealthy and poor people as well.